SamuelSwartzberg/flashcardifying_text_temp/inf.md

-Spec for how notifications should work on linux   Desktop Notifications Specification libnotify is the most common implementation of the Desktop Notifications Specification To use libnotify, you need to also install a notification server/daemon. dust is a minimal notification server/daemon.
+Spec for how notifications should work on linux   Desktop Notifications Specification libnotify is the most common implementation of the Desktop Notifications Specification To use libnotify, you need to also install a notification server/daemon. dunst is a minimal notification server/daemon.

 ####### bluetooth